4 releases

 It is possible to have a dynamic-depth hibit-tree (with single-child nodes skipped from hierarchy).
 But on shallow trees (~4 levels/32bit range) - fixed-depth tree outperforms significantly ALWAYS.
 And we expect these shallow 32bit range trees to be used the most.

 Plus, for dynamic tree to be beneficial, tree must be very sparsely populated across index range.
-Since as soon as there will be no single-childed nodes - dynamic tree will have the same amount of nodes in depth as a fixed one.
+And as soon as there will be no single-childed nodes - dynamic tree will have the same amount of nodes in depth as a fixed one.

 Dependencies